Meet the ENCOMPASS Omaha team: a lifeline to recovery

 Jennifer Burt

-Dr. Burt is a pediatric psychologist with a focused interest in violence prevention and trauma while working at the integrated behavioral health clinic at Children’s Physicians in Dundee.
-Her expertise in the psychological effects of trauma creates a trauma-informed care approach to working with victims of violence.
+Dr. Burt is a pediatric psychologist specializing in violence prevention and trauma.
+She works at the integrated behavioral health clinic at Children’s Physicians in Dundee, where her expertise in the psychological effects of trauma informs her trauma-informed care approach to caring for victims of violence.

 Have questions?
 We're here to help.